JNRowe/vim-configs/dein.rst

 .. attention::

-    This is pinned as it can massively affect functionality, see tpope/vim-sensible@2c57c5f4 for an example.
+    This is pinned as it can massively affect functionality, see `this commit`_ for an example.

 ``vim-sleuth``
 ''''''''''''''